 2017 to Present: Trading Platforms Increase Lender Profits

 In 2015, MCT saw a need to develop a technology solution that helped their traders work more easily with their lender clients and effortlessly exchange bulk bid tapes with investors.
-Thus, MCT’s Bid Auction Manager (BAM) was created.
+Thus, MCT Marketplace was created.

-By October 2017, BAM had achieved 100% investor adoption with investors citing BAM as the most robust, easy-to-use, scalable, and secure bid tape management technology on the market.
-In April 2018, PROGRESS in Lending Association, the industry’s premier mortgage technology-focused organization, presented MCT with its Annual Innovation Award for the rapid adoption and impact of its Bid Auction Manager™ (BAM).
+By October 2017, MCT Marketplace had achieved 100% investor adoption with investors citing MCT Marketplace as the most robust, easy-to-use, scalable, and secure bid tape management technology on the market.
+In April 2018, PROGRESS in Lending Association, the industry’s premier mortgage technology-focused organization, presented MCT with its Annual Innovation Award for the rapid adoption and impact of its MCT Marketplace.